 In general, animal protein is considered to be a “complete” source of protein because it contains all essential amino acids in optimal amounts.

 Protein sources such as eggs, meat, fish, seafood are a great foundation for a protein-rich diet.

-Stir away from processed meats and, whenever possible, source it from local farmers.
+Stir away from processed meats and, whenever possible, source them from local farmers.